 Remember, this isn't for individual landing pages – these advertisers are accomplishing 11.45% conversion and higher across their entire account.

 Clearly, this isn't some anomaly; this is perfectly attainable.
 If you're currently getting 5% conversion rates, you're outperforming 75% of advertisers … but you still have a ton of room to grow!

 You should be shooting for 10%, 20%, or even higher, putting your conversion rates 3x to 5x higher than the average conversion rate.
 Aspire to have these landing page conversion rate unicorns in your account.

 Conversion Rate by Industry

 You may be thinking, "But conversion rates are low in my industry."
 That's entirely possible.
-We segmented conversion rate data by industry to see whether these insights held true for all marketers.
+We segmented conversion rate data by industry (Legal conversion rate, Ecommerce conversion rate, etc.) to see whether these insights held true for all marketers.
 Here's what we found in an analysis of four major industries:

-There's a lot of flux there; e-commerce has a far lower average conversion rate, especially compared to finance.
+There's a lot of flux there; e-commerce conversion rates are much lower, especially compared to finance.
 However, check out the Top 10% Conversion Rates.
 They're 3 to 5 times higher than the average for each industry, so we can see that the rule holds across the board, regardless of industry.

 The flip side, of course, is that if you're in a high-performer industry like finance, 5% really isn't a fantastic conversion rate.
 If you're comparing yourself to the average across all industries, you're really deluding yourself into thinking you're doing better than you are.
 In truth, the top 10% are doing almost five times better.